-I at once told the officers of the garrison that there could he no divided authority, and that they must consider themselves subject to my orders, to which they agreed.
+I at once told the officers of the garrison that

+there could be no divided authority, and that they must consider themselves subject to my orders, to which they agreed.
 I then saw the poor widowed Mrs. Damant, and Mrs. Cawley who had behaved nobly during the siege.
 While talking to the last, one of her two children asked for some water.
-Her mother said in a feeling tone, "Yes, my dear, you can have some now.
-Seldom have
+Her mother said in a feeling tone, "Yes, my dear, you can have some now."
+Seldom have I heard words that sounded more eloquent.